Optimal investment problem with M-CEV model: closed form solution and applications to the algorithmic trading: Introduction

 Another important point is the utility choice.
 There are some popular utility functions considered in the literature: logarithmic, power and exponential.
-Obviously, each utility gives different optimal strategy that maximizes expected utility over the terminal wealth.
-It is well known that optimal strategy in case of logarithmic utility does not depend on time to the end of the investing period and trading rules of exponential utility investor does not sensitive to the current wealth (see Merton (1990)).
-In order to capture time and wealth dependencies we choice power utility.
+Obviously, each utility gives a different optimal strategy that maximizes expected utility over the terminal wealth.
+It is well known that the optimal strategy in the case of a logarithmic utility does not depend on the time to the end of the investing period and the trading rules of an exponential utility investor is not sensitive to the current wealth (see Merton (1990)).
+In order to capture time and wealth dependencies we choose a power utility.